-I don't know why, but most couples I meet up with here in the San Francisco Bay Area have almost no questions for me aside from Are You Available and What Do You Charge – both of which are answered well before we meet up (hint: most couples spend $3,500 to $6,500 and post our booked dates here)!
+I don't know why, but most couples I meet up with here in the San Francisco Bay Area have almost no questions for me aside from Are You Available and What Do You Charge – both of which are answered well before we meet up (best way to start is to tell us about your plans here).
 I suppose this is due to the ease of narrowing down prospective photographers by checking out portfolios and reviews online, and the actual face-to-face is reserved for Do I Like You or Not.
 This is all well and good, and saves everyone a ton of time, but I feel there are still plenty of questions couples should be prepared to ask their potential wedding photographer, some of which may save them a lot of heartache later.
 And because a list of questions is useless unless you can qualify the answer as good or bad or neutral, I'm supplying my take on why each question is important, and how I personally deal with each issue.

 Is this list self-serving?
 To a degree, of course it is – but that in no way takes away from its usefulness for couples struggling to pick the best wedding photographer for their specific needs and budget.
 These questions are in no particular order of importance, and I will add to this list as I think of important new topics to cover.

 p.s. "tl;dr" is internet-speak for "Too Long, Didn't Read."
 In other words, it's the short answer to each question.

 Best Questions to Ask Your Potential Wedding Photographer